openwisp/openwisp-monitoring/README.rst

 .. code-block:: shell

    openssl genrsa -des3 -out private.pem 2048
-   openssl rsa -in private.pem -outform PEM -pubout -out public.pem openssl rsa -in private.pem -out private_not_protected.pem -outform PEM
+   openssl rsa -in private.pem -outform PEM -pubout -out public_key.pem openssl rsa -in private.pem -out private_key.pem -outform PEM

-After running above mention commands, the public key will be contained in the file ``public.pem`` which will be used in **rsa_public_key** parameter in `OPENWISP_MONITORING_IPERF_CHECK_CONFIG <#OPENWISP_MONITORING_IPERF_CHECK_CONFIG>`_ and the private key will be contained in the file ``private_not_protected.pem`` which will be used with **--rsa-private-key-path** command option at iperf server.
+After running the commands mentioned above, the public key will be stored in ``public_key.pem`` which will be used in **rsa_public_key** parameter in `OPENWISP_MONITORING_IPERF_CHECK_CONFIG <#OPENWISP_MONITORING_IPERF_CHECK_CONFIG>`_ and the private key will be contained in the file ``private_key.pem`` which will be used with **--rsa-private-key-path** command option at iperf server.

 2. Create user credentials